 Software Development Engineer

 Elise is a current student at 'Iolani School in Honolulu, HI.
 Elise grew up on Oahu and spends considerable time on the water sailing small boats.
-She will be on Cape Cod for the summer of 2021 collecting data to better understand nearshore great white behavior with her work supported by the Kay Fellowship through 'Iolani.
-Elise will be involved in all aspects of data collection and analysis.
-She will develop significant expertise in the utilization of our proprietarty tools and software.
-Elise will continue her research as part of an independent study when she returns to 'Iolani in the fall for her senior year of high school.
-In preperation for her work this summer Elise recently obtained the commercial drone license.
+She spent the summer of 2021 on Cape Cod collecting data to better understand nearshore great white behavior with her work supported by the Kay Fellowship through 'Iolani.
+Elise has been involved in all aspects of data collection and analysis.
+In preperation for her work this past summer she obtained the commercial drone license.
+Inspired by the work she has done at Moosh Systems, Elise will pursue an engineering degree at the Cooper Union for the Advancement of Science and Art, one of the finest undergraduate engineering schools in the world.

 Director of Artificial Intelligence and Image Processing